-When the wind is favourable, whilst gently holding the A risers move forward positively, your lines should become tight within one or two steps and the Delta 3 will immediately start to inflate.
-You should maintain a constant pressure on the risers until the wing is overhead.
-Do not pull down or push the risers forward excessively, or the leading edge will deform and possibly collapse making taking-off more difficult and potentially dangerous.
+When the wind is favourable, whilst gently holding the A risers move forward smoothly, your lines should become tight within one or two steps and the XXLite 2 will immediately start to inflate.
+Due to the extreme lightweight nature it is not necessary to use any force on the A risers to initiate the inflation.
+The wing will normally inflate overhead on its own.
+Do not pull down or push the risers forward excessively, the leading edge will deform and possibly collapse making taking-off more difficult and potentially dangerous.

 Move smoothly throughout the entire launch, there is no need to rush or snatch at it.
 You should have plenty of time to look up and check your canopy before committing yourself.
-Once you are happy that the Delta 3 is inflated correctly, accelerate smoothly off the launch.
+Once you are happy the XXLite 2 is inflated correctly, accelerate smoothly off the launch.